Hilandar: Contemporary period

-In 1902, Serbian dominant presence on Athos returned, grew great, and the Athonite protos was the Serbian representative of Hilandar.

-Contemporary

 In the 1970s, the Greek government offered power grid installation to all of the monasteries on Mount Athos.
 The Holy Council of Mount Athos refused, and since then every monastery generates its own power, which is gained mostly from renewable energy sources.
 During the 1980s, electrification of the monastery of Hilandar took place, generating power mostly for lights and heating.

 In 1990, Hilandar was converted from an idiorrhythmic monastery into a cenobitic one.

 On March 4, 2004, there was a devastating fire at the Hilandar monastery, which destroyed much of the walled complex and all the wooden elements.
 The library and the monastery's many historic icons were saved or otherwise untouched by the fire.
-Vast reconstruction efforts to restore Hilandar are underway.
+In 2025, it was planned for the reconstruction to be finished by the end of the year, but as of July 2026, reconstruction is still underway.